Th3M3/PiFmRds_StreamToolkit/README.md

 #### rds_ctl.sh
 The script will be automatically started from fm.sh.
-It reads cyclic the `/home/pi/temp.txt` file and creats new radio text entrys in  `/home/pi/rds_ctl`
+It reads cyclic the `/home/pi/temp.txt` file and creats new radio text entries in  `/home/pi/rds_ctl`